levalvesdb1/dgs-engineer-guide/docs/technology-radar.md

 The guide will provide us 4 categories:

+- Languages and Frameworks
+- Methods & Patterns
-- Techniques
+- Platforms & Operations
 - Tools
-- Platforms
-- Languages and Frameworks

 We’ve released the first-draft of our technology radar and will update it on an ongoing basis.